 2. South Maui

 South Maui, which wraps around the southwest coast, is the driest, sunniest part of the island.
 Beginning in the small, harbor town Ma’alaea, South Maui curves around through busy Kihei, runs down through the luxury resorts of Wailea and Makena, and continues until the road peters out at the rugged lava fields spilling into La Perouse Bay.
 All areas here offer soft sand beaches, water sports centers, and excellent restaurants.
 Along with West Maui, South Maui is one of the best spots for whale watching, with tours departing several times daily, along with snorkel and diving tours to the marine preserve of the Molokini caldera.
 Despite the throngs of tourists visiting Ma’alaea and Kihei, these beachfront towns are still home to local families who have lived here for generations.
 Wailea and Makena, on the other hand, are both master-planned resorts filled with upscale hotels, golf courses, and fine dining restaurants.
-There’s a wonderful seafront pedestrian walk that runs in front of all the Wailea resorts to the fantastic Keawakapu Beach.
-The Mana Kai Maui sits on the far end of this wonderful stretch of sand – it’s much cheaper than the 5-star Wailea resorts but offers even better beach access.
+There’s a wonderful seafront pedestrian walk that runs in front of all the Wailea resorts to the fantastic Mokapu Beach.
+The Mana Kai Maui sits on the northern end of this amazing stretch of sand – and it’s much cheaper than the 5-star Wailea resorts but with similar (or better) beach access.

 3. North Shore